 (2) Subsection (1) has effect subject to section 8 and the terms of a Commission’s appointment.

-[Section 7 amended by No. 3 of 1991 s.
+[Section 7 amended: No. 3 of 1991 s.
 5.]

 8. Select Committee appointed as a Royal Commission

 For the purposes of this Act, where the members of a Select Committee of either House of Parliament are appointed as the members of a Commission, a majority of the members shall form a quorum at any meeting and any decision of a majority of members shall be the decision of the Commission.